Hilbert Curve Projection Distance for Distribution Comparison: Introduction

 In this study, we propose a novel metric for distribution comparison, called Hilbert curve projection (HCP) distance.
-In principle, our HCP distance first projects two probability distributions along the Hilbert curve~\citep{bader2012space} of the sample space and then calculates the coupling based on the projected distributions.
-Such a Hilbert curve projection works better than linear projections on preserving the structure of the data distribution since the Hilbert curve enjoys the locality-preserving property, i.e., the locality between data points in the high-dimensional space being preserved in the projected one-dimensional space~\citep{abel1990comparative,moon2001analysis}.
-Our HCP distance provides a new surrogate of the Wasserstein distance, with both efficiency and effectiveness --- it performs similarly as the Wasserstein distance does and spends less time than other methods, as shown in Figure~\ref{fig:fig1}(b) and 1(c), respectively.
+In principle, our HCP distance first projects two probability distributions along the Hilbert curve~\cite{bader2012space} of the sample space and then calculates the coupling based on the projected distributions.
+Such a Hilbert curve projection works better than linear projections on preserving the structure of the data distribution since the Hilbert curve enjoys the locality-preserving property, i.e., the locality between data points in the high-dimensional space being preserved in the projected one-dimensional space~\cite{abel1990comparative,moon2001analysis}.
+Our HCP distance provides a new surrogate of the Wasserstein distance, with both efficiency and effectiveness --- it performs similarly as the Wasserstein distance does and spends less time than other methods, as shown in Fig.~\ref{fig:fig1b} and~\ref{fig:fig1c}, respectively.

-We provide in-depth analysis of the HCP distance, demonstrating that it is a well-defined metric for absolutely continuous probability measures with bounded non-zero supports.
-Given $n$ samples in $d$-dimensional space, the computational complexity for calculating empirical HCP distance is approximately linear to $n$, and this empirical HCP distance converges to its population counterpart at a rate of no more than $O(n^{-1/2d})$ under regularity conditions.
+We provide in-depth analysis of the HCP distance, demonstrating that it is a well-defined metric for probability measures with bounded supports.
+Given $n$ samples in $d$-dimensional space, the computational complexity for calculating empirical HCP distance is approximately linear to $n$.
+In addition, the modified empirical HCP distance with the $L_p$ cost converges to its population counterpart at a rate of no more than $O(n^{-1/2\max\{d,p\}})$.
 Furthermore, to mitigate the curse-of-dimensionality, we develop two variants of the HCP distance using (learnable) subspace projections.
 We test the HCP distance and its variants on various machine learning tasks, including data classification and generative modeling, and compare them with state-of-the-art methods.
 Empirical results support the superior performance of the proposed metrics in both synthetic and real-data settings.